 What is the time commitment to become an advocate?

 In the same amount of time you spend each week doing something ordinary, like attending a movie, you can do something extraordinary: change the life of an abused child.
-Volunteers average 2 to 5 hours of casework per week (8 to 20 hours per month).
+Volunteers average 8 to 12 hours of casework per month.
 Most of our volunteers work full-time jobs of their own.

 Do you offer daytime classes/evening classes?